Fattimo/quiz-app/README.md

 yarn install
 ```

-Also, be sure you have the database set up beforehand.
-I used the default Postgres local database (be sure to configure a `.env` file following the format of `example.env` using your own password and database).
+Also, be sure you have the database set up before spinning up the servers.
+I used the default Postgres local database (be sure to configure a `.env` file following the format of [`example.env`](/example.env) using your own password and database).
 [You can download Postgres here](https://www.postgresql.org/download/)

 Then, open up the psql terminal and copy paste the [`schema.sql`](/server/main/schema.sql) file into the terminal.
 This should create the 3 tables needed for the application.